 The only positive news about this trend is that, eventually, just like the aforementioned 90% tax rate, it probably won’t work.

-Politicians and governments will, once again, realize that regulation and restrictions create moral hazards, encourage reckless behaviour and avoidance.
+Politicians and governments will, once again, realize that regulation and restrictions create moral hazards, encourage reckless behavior and avoidance.